The Perkins INfrared Exosatellite Survey (PINES) I. Survey Overview, Reduction Pipeline, and Early Results: The PINES Photometric Pipeline

 \section{The PINES Photometric Pipeline}

 We process PINES data using a custom photometric pipeline to create light curves that can be searched for potential transit events.
 We call the pipeline the \texttt{PINES Analysis Toolkit} (\texttt{PAT}).
 We designed \texttt{PAT} to handle peculiarities of Mimir data that, if unaccounted for, would result in systematic errors in the final target light curves.
 It was also designed to function as automatically as possible, to facilitate the analysis of the large quantity of survey data.
-Though specifically designed for the analysis of PINES data, the pipeline is open-source and available publicly on Github\footnote{\url{https://github.com/patricktamburo/pines_analysis_toolkit}}.
+The software is available on GitHub\footnote{\texttt{PINES Analysis Toolkit} codebase: \url{https://github.com/patricktamburo/pines_analysis_toolkit}.} under an MIT License and version 1.0.0 is archived on Zenodo \citep{PINES_analysis_toolkit}.
 We detail the major steps of the pipeline in the following sections.